 If the defect does not meet our criteria for repair at this time, it will be monitored as part of our inspection schedule for any deterioration.

 Pavements can be damaged by vehicles driving on them.

 In the case of damage, please report the vehicle details so that we can recover the full cost of repairs to the pavement.

 Roadworks and pavement safety

 When the road or pavement is being worked on the organisation carrying out the maintenance is responsible for making sure pedestrians and other traffic can pass safely.

-This is usually the responsibility of the owner (usually the owner of the property that fronts onto the street).
-If the problem is thought to be a danger (for example a deep hole in the road suddenly appearing) we can arrange to make it safe by placing barriers or road closures around the hazard.
+Repairing a private street is usually the responsibility of the owner of the property that fronts onto the street.
+If the problem is thought to be a danger (for example a deep hole in the road suddenly appearing) please report it to us using the link above and we can arrange to make it safe by placing barriers or road closures around the hazard.
 However, the permanent repairs are then to be carried out by the owner.